VitaliiMysko/LeadGenerator/README.md

 # LeadGenerator
-Lead generator web extension for getting data from Linkedin
+Lead generator - a Chrome extension for getting data from linkedin sale navigator page